ubc-library-rc/gis-reference-mapping/content/hands-on2.md

 To Do
 {: .label .label-green }
-Add the layers to your map *in the following order*
+Add the layers to your map *in the following order*.
 1. `ne_50m_ocean.shp` (World Oceans at medium scale from Natural Earth)
 2. `ne_50m_admin_0_countries.shp` (World Countries at medium scale from Natural Earth)
 3. `lpr_000b16a_e.shp` (Canadian Provinces from Statistics Canada)
 4. `ne_50m_lakes.shp` (World Lakes and Reservoirs at medium scale from Natural Earth)

-Zoom into canada.
-The symbology, or coloring of each layer is random.
-We will change these in the next section.
+If for any reason you weren't able to download the necessary data, those files will be in the `backup-data` folder.
+Just remember to unzip them.

 <!-- ![data added](./images/data-added_20250915.png) -->
 ![data added](./images/data-added2_20250915.png)

+Zoom-in to Canada.
+The symbology, or coloring of each layer, is random.
+We will change these in the next section.

-Now add `native-land-territories.geojson` (Indigenous territories downloaded from Native Land Digital using their API)
+Now add `native-land-territories.geojson` (Indigenous territories downloaded from Native Land Digital using their API).
+Your map canvas should look something like this now.

 <img src="./images/canada-zoom1-WGS84_20250915.png" style="width:49%">
 <img src="./images/canada-zoom2-WGS84_20250915.png" style="width:49%">

-If for any reason you weren't able to download the necessary data, those files will be in the `backup-data` folder.
-Just remember to unzip them.
-Your map canvas should look something like this now.
-{: .note}

-Note, too, that your data isn't saved _inside_ your QGIS project.
+ Your data isn't saved _inside_ your QGIS project.
 Rather, the *filepath connections* are saved, as well as any modifications to symbology made to the layers in QGIS.
 When mapping in QGIS, it's important to keep track of where the data you're working with is stored.
 If you move your data, QGIS won't know where to look for it and a red exclamation mark will appear in the Layers Panel.
 You can click on this warning to tell QGIS where the data is now stored.
 {: .note}